vtexdocs/help-center-content/docs/faq/pt/i-received-the-message-error-the-limit-of-activated-calculators-has-been-reached-what-to-do.md

 ---
-title: Recebi a mensagem de erro "the limit of activated calculators has been reached".
-O que fazer?
+title: 'Recebi a mensagem de erro "the limit of activated calculators has been reached".
+O que fazer?'
 id: frequentlyAskedQuestions_349
 status: PUBLISHED
 createdAt: 2017-04-27T22:37:28.949Z